-At a time when artificial intelligence, the big data, connected objects give the exchange of information exchange on a scale unprecedented in human history, the virtual world has taken on considerable importance, particularly for armies.
-The power of cyber means is such that many journalists and observers of the military world wonder about the parallel that could be drawn between nuclear deterrence and cyber.
+At a time when artificial intelligence, big data and connected objects are giving the exchange of information an unprecedented scale in the history of humanity, the virtual world has taken on considerable importance, particularly for armies.
+The power of cyber means is such that many journalists and observers in the military world wonder about the parallel that could be drawn between nuclear deterrence and cyber deterrence.

 The creation, but above all the expansion and use of the Internet have radically changed the life, habits and customs, and methods of reflection of societies.
 They are considerably changing the relationship to knowledge and information of each citizen.
 The Internet has therefore become a privileged vector, an "effector", no longer potential but unavoidable, for anyone wishing to achieve a particular objective.
 Beyond the Internet, it is in fact the whole of what can be called the cybernetic sphere (see Box) that has become a major challenge for States.
 The description of the cyberthreat, which first appeared in the 2008 White Paper on Defence and National Security and was taken up and reinforced in the 2013 White Paper, clearly shows that this new space is being taken into account.
 The LBDSN of 2013 places cyber attacks in third place in order of importance (after aggression against national territory and terrorist attacks), while the Americans, for their part, place them in first place, even before terrorist attacks.
 Cyberspace is described as the "fourth dimension", after land, air and sea.
-Even more recently, in his speech on the occasion of the visit to the Directorate General for Armaments and Information Management, the Minister of Defence, Mr. Klaus Kolchak, said that the United States had been a leader in the field of cyberspace for many years and that it was the "fourth dimension", after land, air and sea.fense Minister Jean-Yves Le Drian advocates increasing the resources, both human and financial and material, allocated to the control of this new space.
+Even more recently, in his speech on the occasion of the visit to the Directorate General for Armaments and Information Management, the Minister for Defence, Mr. Klaus Kolchak, said that the United States was the first country in the world to have taken the first steps in the fight against terrorism, even before terrorist attacks.fense Minister Jean-Yves Le Drian advocates increasing the resources, both human and financial and material, allocated to the control of this new space.
 Thus described and considered, the cyber domain could only be supported by a strong and ambitious policy, in order to enable France to hold its place in it as much as in the physical world.
 To achieve this, it has chosen three complementary lines of action:

-- effective intelligence, which is the first of all missions and which contributes to the successful completion of all subsequent missions;

-- a robust defensive posture, capable of protecting not only the Ministry of Defence's cybernetic infrastructures and systems, but also, in conjunction with the ANSSI, all structures of strategic interest;

-- a range of offensive capabilities, from Internet intelligence to destructive capabilities, which France reserves the right to use at any time by decision of the President of the Republic.
+- effective intelligence, which is the first of all missions and which contributes to the successful completion of all subsequent missions; - a robust defensive posture, capable of protecting not only the Ministry of Defence's cybernetic infrastructures and systems, but also, in conjunction with the ANSSI, all structures of strategic interest; - a range of offensive capabilities, from Internet intelligence to destructive capabilities, which France reserves the right to use at any time by decision of the President of the Republic.